 AXL (AXL Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with AXL include lymphocytic choriomeningitis and femoral neuropathy.
-Among its related pathways are Signaling by GPCR and GPCR Pathway.
+Diseases associated with AXL include Lymphocytic Choriomeningitis and Femoral Neuropathy.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and ERK Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MET.
+An important paralog of this gene is RYK.

 UniProtKB/Swiss-Prot for AXL Gene